-After you choose your membership, make sure you're aware of what you're spending and when you're rewards are due!
-Here are the best ways to get the most out of your Costco membership:
+After choosing your membership, make sure you're aware of what you're spending and when your rewards are due!
+Here are the best ways to get the most out of your Costco membership.

 PLAN FOR YOUR REWARD

-Anticipate that the reward is coming, and make a plan for it in advance so you're not tempted to sprint to the electronics isle and spend your hard-earned rewards on an impulse-buy!
+Anticipate that the reward is coming, and make a plan for it in advance so you're not tempted to sprint to the electronics aisle and spend your hard-earned rewards on an impulse buy!
 Of course, I recommend putting the cash toward debt or savings, but more on that in a minute. 🙂

 CASH YOUR REWARD

 I highly suggest you cash your reward in full at the membership desk.
-Did you know you DON'T have to spend your Costco reward at Costco?
+Oh, and did you know that you DON'T have to spend your Costco reward at Costco?
 They would like you to, of course, but you don't have to!
-Take your reward straight to the membership desk and they'll give you cash for it.

 Use the cash wisely.
-The ideal situation would be to cash out your reward and stick it directly toward debt, or put it into savings (or your Slush Fund).
-If you need to use the reward, try to use only part.
+The ideal situation would be to cash out your reward and stick it directly toward debt or put it into savings (or your Slush Fund).
+If you need to use the reward, try to use only part of it.
 See how we organize our money into our bank accounts HERE.

 STOCK UP WITH YOUR REWARD

 If you really need to stock up on a few things, this is a great time to do it!
-Anticipate your needs and only make purchases on things you know you will use.
+Anticipate your needs and only purchase items you know you will use.
 This may help if you have a need in your budget!

 STACK YOUR REWARDS

 As you know, I believe in using credit cards.
-You can use ANY Visa card at Costco, not just the Costco branded one.
-Since many of us have Visa cards in our wallet already, this is fabulous news.
-Even better news?
-In the kingdom of retail, Costco is KING; and with that kind of power they have the ability to pull off some incredible deals.
+You can use ANY Visa card at Costco, not just the Costco-branded one.
+Since many of us have Visa cards in our wallets already, this is fabulous news.
+The even better news?
+In the kingdom of retail, Costco is KING; and with that kind of power, they have the ability to pull off some incredible deals.
 This new Visa + Costco relationship is no exception.
 Costco has negotiated awesome kickbacks that allow you to stack your rewards like never before.